close

 Global Ignores and Nested Configs

-Global ignores in a parent config prevent nested configs in ignored directories from being discovered.
-This aligns with ESLint v10 behavior.
+For directory or no-argument lint runs, global ignores in a parent config prevent nested configs in ignored directories from contributing lint targets.

 // monorepo/rslint.config.ts